 '''

 exportCNVs(hmms, filename, cluster = TRUE, export.CNV = TRUE,

 export.SCE = TRUE)

 exportReadCounts(hmms, filename)

-exportGRanges(gr, filename, header = TRUE, trackname = NULL, score = NULL,

-priority = NULL, append = FALSE, chromosome.format = "UCSC")

 '''

-The name of the file that will be written.
-The appropriate ending will be apfilename cluster If TRUE, the samples will be clustered by similarity in their CNV-state.

-A logical, indicating whether the CNV-state shall be exported. export.CNV export.SCE A logical, indicating whether the SCE events shall be exported.
+hmms A list of aneuHMM objects or a character vector with files that contain such objects. filename The name of the file that will be written.
+The appropriate ending will be appended, either ".bed.gz" for CNV-state or ".wig.gz" for read counts.
+Any existing file will be overwritten. cluster If TRUE, the samples will be clustered by similarity in their CNV-state. export.CNV A logical, indicating whether the CNV-state shall be exported.

-A GRanges object. gr

-header A logical indicating whether the output file will have a heading track line (TRUE)

-or not (FALSE).

-The name that will be used as track name and description in the header. trackname the BED file.

-A vector of the same length as gr, which will be used for the 'score' column in score append Append to filename.

-Priority of the track for display in the genome browser. priority chromosome.format utils write.table

-A character specifying the format of the chromosomes if assembly is specified.
-Either 'NCBI' for (1,2,3 ...) or 'UCSC' for (chr1,chr2,chr3 ...).#' @importFrom filterSegments 23
+export.SCE A logical, indicating whether breakpoints shall be exported. gr A GRanges object. header A logical indicating whether the output file will have a heading track line (TRUE) or not (FALSE). trackname The name that will be used as track name and description in the header. score A vector of the same length as gr, which will be used for the 'score' column in the BED file. priority Priority of the track for display in the genome browser. append Append to filename. chromosome.format A character specifying the format of the chromosomes if assembly is specified.
+Either 'NCBI' for (1,2,3) or 'UCSC' for (chr1,chr2,chr3).#' @importFrom utils write.table

 Use exportCNVs to export the copy-number-variation state from an aneuHMM object in BED format.
 Use exportReadCounts to export the binned read counts from an aneuHMM object in WIGGLE format.
-Use export GRanges to export a GRanges object in BED format.
+Use exportGRanges to export a GRanges object in BED format.